 Within the US, your skin care product typically falls into one of three categories.
 It’s either a soap, a cosmetic, or a drug.
 It could also be a cosmetic and a drug (and must meet both requirements), but more on that later.

-To be a soap, the product must be made up of alkali salts of fatty acids.
+To be 'soap', the product must be made up of the alkali salts of fatty acids.
 This is a very chemist way of saying, "soap is made of oils, butters, or other fats mixed with something like lye (sodium hydroxide)".
 To truly be called 'soap', the product can’t contain synthetic detergents or surfactants.
-It’s cleaning power comes only from the alkali salts that result from the chemical reaction between the fat and lye.
+It’s cleaning power comes only from the alkali salts that result from the chemical reaction between fats and lye.

 Soap must also be labeled, sold, and represented as 'soap'.
 The label can’t carry any claims to cure, treat, or prevent anything, and the label can't say anything about improving your appearance, smell, or life.
 These products are just soap and are regulated by the Consumer Product Safety Commission (CPSC).

-That Big Box Store Beauty Bar, isn’t soap.
-That Green Bar of Smells Amazingness?
+That Big Box Store Beauty Bar isn’t soap.
+That Irish Green Bar of Smells Amazingness?
 It’s also not soap.
 But that’s a discussion for another post.

 So, soap is kind of boring, right?
 The regulations are definitely a marketing challenge for the handcrafted soap maker.
 We choose our ingredients based on the function they will impart to the soap.
 We can blend oils to get a specific type of lather (we can make large bubbles or small fluffy bubbles), we choose ingredients to get a specific bar hardness (from super hard to super soft), and each oil lends its own cleansing properties to the bar.
 We can also use all kinds of different additives from clays to oatmeal and even different food products (goat’s milk and avocados, for example).
 These additives all have different properties that affect the soap user’s experience.